SUSE-South-EMEA/rancher-poc/README.md

 # Rancher PoC - High Availability

+Rancher deployment based on RKE2 cluster.
+In progress...

 ## Objectives

-This set of scripts aims to simplify the deployment of a highly available Rancher Management Server on RKE.
+This set of scripts aims to simplify the deployment of a highly available Rancher Management Server on RKE2 cluster.

 It currently supports the following deployment options:
 - with direct access to Internet